ARU-life-sciences/mmft/README.md

 # My (Max's?)
 Minimal Fasta Toolkit

 Nothing sophisticated.
 Minimal, simple fasta tools.

-It's stuff that's been done many times, but this way I can get it just the way I like it.
-May be of use to others.
+Each program is self-contained in the `./src/fasta` directory, and follows similar boilerplate code, related to file handling.

 ## Usage

+Typing `mmft` (shows subcommands) or `mmft <subcommand> -h` (shows specific subcommand) will show the usage of the tool in question.

+Commands are added only as and when I need them.
+If you like what you see, please feel free to contribute a PR with your favourite subcommand.

 ### Calculations